sammedsagare/sammedsagare/README.md

 **About Me**

-I'm an 18 y/o developer and student.
+I'm a 19 y/o developer and student.
 I love to build things that make a difference.
 I'm currently working on a few projects and learning new things.
 I'm also a huge fan of open-source and love to contribute to it.
 I'm always open to new opportunities and collaborations.
 Feel free to reach out to me!

 **Projects**
 - 🛰️ **Space Mission:** An immersive educational journey platform, guiding users from space facts to inside a spacecraft using Virtual Reality (VR) [GitHub Repository](https://github.com/sammedsagare/space-mission-2)